vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 </p>

 <p>
 <n v="argument 2">Nor, under anti-perceptualism about introspection, can a cognition's evidentiality be detected via an inference from cognitivity; for the property 'being cognized', on its own, does not track with properties like "being evident".
 Nor does it work to modify the inference to 'being observed in a manner conducive to evidence'; since, such a property would not be manifest at the onset.
-Otherwise, even the detection of nonevidentiality would be constitutive, via an inference from 'not being observed in a manner conducive to evidence'.</n>
+Otherwise, even the detection of nonevidentiality would be internal, via an inference from 'not being observed in a manner conducive to evidence'.</n>
 </p>

 <section v="sec 8" />